Hongwei-Z/FishingNetTopology/README.md

    fnt.disableNode(index)              # Detach a node
    fnt.printFNT()                      # Print all nodes

-   Visualization.drawFNT(rate, nodes)  # Draw the FNT graph Visualization.drawCW(fnt)           # Draw the cw trend graph
+   Graph.drawFNT(rate, size)           # Draw the FNT graph Graph.drawCWs(fnt)                  # Draw a graph to display the CWs of all nodes Graph.drawCWChg(rate, size, index)  # Draw a graph to show the change of CW of a node as # of nodes increases
     ~~~

 ### Terminology: